OlaKa/Weather-Webb/README.md

 # Webbapplikations

-Is a repository with different webapplikations using public API, HTM, CSS and Javascript.
+Is a repository with different webapplications using public APIs, HTML, CSS and Javascript.

 For the Weather app API is from Apixu.com